loco-3d/ndcurves/README.md

 A template-based Library for creating curves of arbitrary order and dimension, eventually subject to derivative constraints.
 The main use of the library is the creation of end-effector trajectories for legged robots.

 To do so, tools are provided to:
-> - create **exact** splines of arbitrary order (that pass exactly by an arbitrary number waypoints)
+ - create **exact** splines of arbitrary order (that pass exactly by an arbitrary number waypoints)
-> - constrain initial / end velocities and acceleration for the spline.
+ - constrain initial / end velocities and acceleration for the spline.
-> - constrain take-off and landing phases to follow a straight line along a given normal (to avoid undesired collisions between the effector and the contact surface)
+ - constrain take-off and landing phases to follow a straight line along a given normal (to avoid undesired collisions between the effector and the contact surface)
-> - automatically handle 3d rotation of the effector.
+ - automatically handle 3d rotation of the effector.

+Several type of formulation are provided:
+ - Polynomials
+ - Bezier
+ - Hermite (only cubic hermite for now)

-The library is template-based, thus generic:  the curves can be of any dimension, and can be implemented in double, float  ...
+The library is template-based, thus generic:  the curves can be of any dimension, and can be implemented in double or float and can work with kind variables like Vector, Transform, Matrix, ...

-While a Bezier curve implementation is provided, the main interest of this library is to create spline curves of arbitrary order

 ----------
 Example of use for and end-effector trajectory